MicrosoftDocs/well-architected/well-architected/resiliency/design-requirements.md

 ### Availability zones and availability sets

-Platform services that can use availability zones are deployed in either a zonal configuration in a particular zone, or in a zone-redundant configuration across multiple zones.
+Platform services that can use availability zones are deployed in either a zonal (pinned) configuration in a particular zone, or in a zone-redundant configuration across multiple zones.
 For more information, see [Building solutions for high availability using availability zones](/azure/architecture/high-availability/building-solutions-for-high-availability).

 An availability set is a logical construct to inform Azure to distribute contained virtual machine instances across multiple fault and update domains within an Azure region.
 Availability zones elevate the fault level for virtual machines to a physical datacenter by allowing replica instances to be deployed across multiple datacenters within an Azure region.